 Window Guard Disclosure/Notice of Right to Child Protective Window Guards

-Applicable to all New Jersey rental units.
+Applies to all New Jersey rental units.

 New Jersey landlords have a responsibility to provide protective window guards to tenants upon written request, for child safety.
-Window guards are metal grilles that installed to keep children from accidentally climbing out a dangerous window.
+Window guards are metal grilles installed to keep children from accidentally climbing out a dangerous window.

 This is a model window guard disclosure, as provided by law: